shudv/memotable/README.md

 It provides:

-- **Recursive indexing** — Index collection as deeply as needed.
+- **Indexing** — Index collections as deeply as needed.
 - **Sorting** — Sort at the root or any child node - applies recursively from any node to it's children.
-- **Fine-grained subscriptions** — Subscribe only to the specific partition you are interested in, ignoring other changes.
+- **Subscriptions** — Subscribe only to the specific partition you are interested in, ignoring other changes.

 ## Using memotable